nghianguyentek/psychology/mbti/README.md

 as seen in normal, healthy behavior.

+It also has a role in relationship building (awareness, communication, and planning).

 ## Perception and judgment

 Perception and judgment describe how people prefer to use their minds.
 They reflect one's: